 Prior to the merger, Galaxy was organized as a Subchapter S Corporation under the Internal Revenue Code.
-There was no provision for federal and state income taxes for the three-month period ending September 30, 2017 since the proportionate share of the taxable income or loss was included in the tax returns of the stockholders.
-However, upon completion of the merger, Galaxy subsequently changed to a C Corporation.
+There was no provision for federal and state income taxes for the three-month or six-month periods ending December 31, 2017 since the proportionate share of the taxable income or loss was included in the tax returns of the stockholders.
+However, upon completion of the merger, Galaxy consequently changed to a C Corporation.